wh0ami-lab/wCoin/README.md

-This is the reference code for [wCoin](https://github.com/wh0ami-lab/wcoin) cryptocurrency protocol.
+This is the reference code for [wCoin](https://github.com/wh0ami-lab/wcoin) cryptocurrency protocol...

 wCoin is a crypto currency based on CryptoNote currency protocol: